earlephilhower/arduino-pico/docs/pwm.rst

 bool setBuffers(size_t buffers, size_t bufferWords)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Set the number of DMA buffers and their size in 32-bit words as well as
+Set the number of DMA buffers and their size in 32-bit words.
-the word to fill when no data is available to send to the PWM hardware.
 Call before ``PWMAudio::begin()``.

 When running at high sample rates, it is recommended to increase the